dhivyeshrk/FineTuning-Facebook-bart-large-cnn/README.md

 ![image](https://github.com/dhivyeshrk/FineTuning-Facebook-bart-large-cnn/assets/99530121/807875cf-1efb-4346-9fbe-c667320299c5)

-The fine-tuned model can be found at https://huggingface.co/dhivyeshrk/bart-large-cnn-samsum
+The fine-tuned model can be found at https://huggingface.co/dhivyeshrk/bart-large-cnn-samsum Runtime Logs and GPU utilization can be found in wandb_logs.pdf Trained on Nvidia Tesla P100
 ### Training hyperparameters
 The following hyperparameters were used during training:
 - learning_rate: 5e-05